Gear Review: Therm-a-Rest Vela 20 Two-Person Quilt

 Therm-a-Rest Vela Features

-- Stash pocket: The quilt has one zippered pocket near the top left corner that measures about 5 ½ by 5 ½ inches.
-It’s ideal for storing small items like headlamps.
+- Stash pockets: The quilt has two zippered pockets, one at each top corner, that measure about 5 ½ by 5 ½ inches each.
+They’re ideal for storing small items like headlamps.

 - Sewn footbox: By my measure, the footbox is calf-length (about 14 ½ inches deep) and 40 inches wide between the two hang loops at either corner.